 In short, a smart contract has the following four features:

 • Safe and unstoppable

 The first two features are obligatory, while the last two will not be needed or implementable in some scenarios.

-Smart contracts can be applied to any industry where they are needed, but most current use cases are for the financial industry.
-This is due to the fact that blockchain has found many use cases in the finance industry and has fueled the fintech industry’s strong interest in blockchain technology.
+Smart contracts can be applied to any industry where they are needed.
+The most current use cases are for the financial industry.
+This is due to the fact that blockchain has found many use cases in the finance industry.
+It has fueled the fintech industry’s strong interest in blockchain technology.

 In the recent scientific work in the field of smart contracting, the idea for a new use of smart contracts in the financial industry was proposed.
 The idea is to build standard templates that provide a framework to support legal agreements for financial instruments.